-Role of the Trade Association Alignment with the Paris Agreement Research Results on Association Position Honeywell UOP is a member of American Fuel & Petrochemical Manufacturers.
-It is the major fuel/petrochemical association of which many of our customers are members as well.
+Role of the Trade Association Alignment Research Results on Association Position Honeywell UOP is a member of American Fuel and Petrochemical Manufacturers.
+It is the major fuel/ petrochemical association of which many of our customers are also members.
 Misaligned.
-AFPM has advocated for lowering the mandates in the EPA's renewable fuel standard (RFS) program that aims to reduce greenhouse gas emissions and reliance on imported oil.
-AFPM has also petitioned to provide small refineries with exemptions from the RFS.
+AFPM has advocated for lowering mandates in the EPA's renewable fuel standard (RFS) program that aim to reduce greenhouse gas emissions and reliance on imported oil.
+AFPM has petitioned to provide small refineries with exemptions from the RFS.
 AFPM has not publicly supported the Paris Agreement.
+4